CybersecurityPaladin/SOC-L1-questions/README.md

 unintentional download of malicious code

 <ins>**90: Can website with Green-Lock (SSL) be dangerous?**</ins>
-HTTPS only encrypts the connection but does not guarantee that the website itself is safe or trustworthy.
+HTTPS only encrypts the connection but does not guarantee that the website itself is safe.

 <ins>**91: You discover your infrastructure is under DDoS attack.
 What will be your resonse plan?**</ins>
 1\.
 Confirm the attack.
-2. Mitigate it by filtering traffic.
+1. Mitigate it by filtering traffic.
-3. Enable DDoS protection services.
+2. Enable DDoS protection services.
-4. Monitor the impact.
+3. Monitor the impact.
-5. Analyze logs for further action.
+4. Analyze logs for further action.

 <ins>**92: What are different DNS Records?**</ins>
 **DNS records** are text instructions stored on DNS servers.
 They indicate the IP address associated with a domain.